 What about breastfeeding?
 Having HPV shouldn’t stop you from breastfeeding.
 Although the virus can pass from mother to child in breast milk, this kind of transmission is very rare.

-The current guidelines recommend the HPV vaccine for females between the ages of 11 and 26, and for males through age 21.
+Older guidelines recommend the HPV vaccine Gardasil for females between the ages of 11 and 26, and for males through age 21.
+The current guidelines now state that both men and women between the ages of 27 and 45 who have not been previously vaccinated for HPV are now eligible for Gardasil 9.
 The complete vaccination series involves two or three doses.

 - Two doses.
 Two doses of the vaccine are recommended for most people before their 15th birthday.
 The second dose should be given between 6 to 12 months after the first dose.

 - Three doses.
 Three doses are recommended for anyone who gets their first dose between 15 and 26 years old, or for anyone with a compromised immune system.